jthegedus/svelte-adapter-firebase/README.md

   - test site availability with Playwright (or something similar)
   - report Lighthouse statistics?
   - site should be the docs for this adapter

+#### external

+- Cloud Function validation linked in `utils.js` to two different sources indicates that it is being validated by `firebase-tools` in two separate places.
+PR a fix there.